varun3011/Book-Store-DAPP/RUN_PROJECT.md

 - Switch to Account #0 in MetaMask
 - Refresh the page and reconnect

-### ❌ "Unable to connect to Hardhat Local"
+### ❌ "Unable to connect to hardnet Local"
-- Make sure Hardhat node is running (Terminal 1)
+- Make sure hardnet node is running (Terminal 1)
 - Check RPC URL in MetaMask: `http://127.0.0.1:8545`
 - Try using `http://localhost:8545` instead